 Get a valuable, insider's perspective on a career and industry that interests you by participating in an externship.

 Over the January break, sophomores, juniors, and seniors have an opportunity to shadow a professional in the field.
 During a two-to-five day period, you’ll become immersed in your host’s daily activities to gain a better understanding of their work, their career path, and their industry as a whole.
 Hosts include alumni, parents, and friends of Lafayette in diverse career areas, geographic locations, as well as in graduate and professional school.
 In addition to in-person externships, remote externships will be available in January 2022.

 Sophomores, juniors, and seniors are given the opportunity to “shadow” an alumnus, parent or friend of Lafayette throughout a typical day.
 You may become involved with projects, attend meetings, or meet with other members of the organization.
 Most importantly, you can have your questions answered by someone with experience in a field you are considering as a possible career.
 In January 2022, some virtual externships will also be available.

 Contact Melissa Schultz in the Career Center at firstname.lastname@example.org or 610-330-5115 with any questions about the program.

-You are responsible for all travel planning and expenses, meals and housing connected with the externship.
+You are responsible for all travel planning and expenses, meals and housing connected with an in-person externship.
 In some cases, extern hosts provide housing.
 This housing may include staying with your host, your host paying for your lodging at a local hotel, or your host connecting you with free housing nearby.

 The funds available through the Alumni Association are available on a reimbursement basis.
 You will apply for financial assistance by early December, after you have been notified of your externship match.
 Your financial assistance application must include an estimate of your anticipated costs for travel and lodging.
 Following the application process, you will be notified whether or not you have been granted aid, and if so, for how much.
 [Please note that the typical maximum amount awarded is $300.]
 It is then your responsibility to pay for your expenses during the externship program, and submit receipts and required forms in order to be reimbursed.
 All aspects of the externship aid process are managed by the Office of Alumni Relations (x5040).